juxor/afaq/markdown/secA5.md

 Revolution is so important to anarchists:

-> _"I had dropped more or less by chance into the only community of any size in Western Europe where political consciousness and disbelief in capitalism were more normal than their opposites.
-Up here in Aragon one was among tens of thousands of people, mainly though not entirely of working-class origin, all living at the same level and mingling on terms of equality.
-In theory it was perfect equality, and even in practice it was not far from it.
-There is a sense in which it would be true to say that one was experiencing a foretaste of Socialism, by which I mean that the prevailing mental atmosphere was that of Socialism.
-Many of the normal motives of civilised life -- snobbishness, money-grubbing, fear of the boss, etc. -- had simply ceased to exist.
-The ordinary class- division of society had disappeared to an extent that is almost unthinkable in the money-tainted air of England; there was no one there except the peasants and ourselves, and no one owned anyone else as his master.
-. .
-One had been in a community where hope was more normal than apathy or cynicism, where the word 'comrade' stood for comradeship and not, as in most countries, for humbug.
-One had breathed the air of equality.
-I am well aware that it is now the fashion to deny that Socialism has anything to do with equality.
-In every country in the world a huge tribe of party-hacks and sleek little professors are busy 'proving' that Socialism means no more than a planned state-capitalism with the grab-motive left intact.
-But fortunately there also exists a vision of Socialism quite different from this.
-The thing that attracts ordinary men to Socialism and makes them willing to risk their skins for it, the 'mystique' of Socialism, is the idea of equality; to the vast majority of people Socialism means a classless society, or it means nothing at all . . .
-In that community where no one was on the make, where there was a shortage of everything but no boot-licking, one got, perhaps, a crude forecast of what the opening stages of Socialism might be like.
-And, after all, instead of disillusioning me it deeply attracted me. . ."_ [**Op.
-Cit.**, pp. 83-84]
+> _"I had dropped more or less by chance into the only community of any size
+> in Western Europe where political consciousness and disbelief in capitalism
+> were more normal than their opposites.
+Up here in Aragon one was among tens
+> of thousands of people, mainly though not entirely of working-class origin,
+> all living at the same level and mingling on terms of equality.
+In theory it
+> was perfect equality, and even in practice it was not far from it.
+There is
+> a sense in which it would be true to say that one was experiencing a
+> foretaste of Socialism, by which I mean that the prevailing mental
+> atmosphere was that of Socialism.
+Many of the normal motives of civilised
+> life -- snobbishness, money-grubbing, fear of the boss, etc. -- had simply
+> ceased to exist.
+The ordinary class- division of society had disappeared to
+> an extent that is almost unthinkable in the money-tainted air of England;
+> there was no one there except the peasants and ourselves, and no one owned
+> anyone else as his master. . .
+One had been in a community where hope was
+> more normal than apathy or cynicism, where the word 'comrade' stood for
+> comradeship and not, as in most countries, for humbug.
+One had breathed the
+> air of equality.
+I am well aware that it is now the fashion to deny that
+> Socialism has anything to do with equality.
+In every country in the world a
+> huge tribe of party-hacks and sleek little professors are busy 'proving'
+> that Socialism means no more than a planned state-capitalism with the grab-
+> motive left intact.
+But fortunately there also exists a vision of Socialism
+> quite different from this.
+The thing that attracts ordinary men to Socialism
+> and makes them willing to risk their skins for it, the 'mystique' of
+> Socialism, is the idea of equality; to the vast majority of people Socialism
+> means a classless society, or it means nothing at all . . .
+In that
+> community where no one was on the make, where there was a shortage of
+> everything but no boot-licking, one got, perhaps, a crude forecast of what
+> the opening stages of Socialism might be like.
+And, after all, instead of
+> disillusioning me it deeply attracted me. . ."_ [ **Op.
+Cit.** , pp. 83-84]

 For more information on the Spanish Revolution, the following books are
 recommended: **Lessons of the Spanish Revolution** by Vernon Richards;
 **Anarchists in the Spanish Revolution** and **The CNT in the Spanish Revolution** by Jose Peirats; **Free Women of Spain** by Martha A. Ackelsberg;
-**The Anarchist Collectives** edited by Sam Dolgoff; _"Objectivity and Liberal Scholarship"_ by Noam Chomsky (in **The Chomsky Reader**); **The Anarchists of Casas Viejas** by Jerome R. Mintz; and **Homage to Catalonia** by George Orwell.
+**The Anarchist Collectives** edited by Sam Dolgoff; _"Objectivity and Liberal Scholarship"_ by Noam Chomsky (in **The Chomsky Reader** ); **The Anarchists of Casas Viejas** by Jerome R. Mintz; and **Homage to Catalonia** by George Orwell.

 ## A.5.7 The May-June Revolt in France, 1968